britco/stonewall/README.md

 		<input id="email" type="text" name="email" data-value="user.email">
 	</form>

-When #register is submitted, Stonewall.validation will be called for #username and #email.
+When #register is submitted, Stonewall.validate will be called for #username and #email.

 ## Built in rules